ABOUT THE FESTIVAL

 INDIGENOUS CULTURE & HERITAGE

-Summer Solstice Indigenous Festival is a multi-disciplinary arts festival that brings together Indigenous artists, performers, educators, students, and community members to share knowledge and celebrate Canada’s diverse Indigenous cultures.
+The Summer Solstice Indigenous Festival (SSIF) is an annual multi-disciplinary arts festival that brings together Indigenous artists, performers, educators, students, and community members to share knowledge, foster understanding, and celebrate the richness of Canada’s Indigenous cultures.

-Also known as Summer Solstice, June 21st is the longest day of the year and throughout history and across continents a time for Indigenous cultural celebration.
+Also known as the Summer Solstice, June 21 marks the longest day of the year and has long been a time of cultural significance and celebration for Indigenous peoples around the world.

 a closer look at our logo